sohaibbhatti/rabbit_rpc/README.md

 Or install it yourself as:

-    $ gem install fluffy
+    $ gem install rabbit_rpc

 ## Getting Started

-Fluffy can be broadly divided into two parts.
+Rabbit-RPC can be broadly divided into two parts.
 EventMachine servers that consume messages over RabbitMQ and an RPC invocation interface used for producing messages.

 ### Implementing Services(RabbitMQ Consumers)

-Services can easily be defined via Fluffy.
+Services can easily be defined via Rabbit-RPC.

 ```ruby
 class AuthorizationService